Girrrl... Stopping breakage on 4C natural hair seems impossible, right?

 Don't you EVER wait for your ends to dry out before moisturizing them.

-If you do that you're asking for problems, and you're literall asking for breakage.
+If you do that you're asking for problems, and you're literally asking for breakage.

 SO HERE'S WHAT TO DO: Make it a habit to check your ends every couple of days or so to make sure that they are not dry.

-If hair length retention is important to you, you will do this.
+If hair length retention is important to you, you MUST do this.

 Because this is how to stop breakage on 4C natural hair.

 At the end of the day your ends will naturally weather and thin out, the best you can do is to slow down the breakage and the rate of damage so that you can keep as much of your length as possible.

 When all is said and done, trimming your hair to retain length is a personal decision.

 I 100% suggest that you do not hold on to damaged and old ends that are dramatically weathered.

 You shouldn't ignore it and go running for products instead of trimming, that's just covering up the problem, literally.